Travel and accommodations

 Michigan State University is located in East Lansing, just minutes away from Michigan’s capital city, Lansing, and in close proximity to Chicago, Detroit, Toronto and the beaches of Lake Michigan.

 Visitors to campus can select from a variety of local hotels.
-The Kellogg Center Hotel and Conference Center and the Candlewood Suites Hotel at the Henry Center of MSU are located on campus.
+The Kellogg Hotel and Conference Center and the Candlewood Suites Hotel at the Henry Center of MSU are located on campus.

 Many other hotels are located in the East Lansing and Lansing area.
 A list of recommended hotels and inns (including rates) is provided by the MSU Office of the Controller.